Granular per chlorine

 The most common liquid acid used to lower the pH is muriatic acid, also known as hydrochloric acid.
 To raise the PH, soda ash (sodium carbonate) is normally used.

 Sodium bicarbonate (baking soda) should be used to raise alkalinity; it can be used to raise PH only if the alkalinity is low.
-In case you have more question regarding chlorine please feel free contact us.
+In case you have more question regarding chlorine please feel free to contact us.